 First, watching the dancers will not help a novice who does not know how to understand movement.
 Only an expert in the form or in movement in general will have the ability to interpret what is going on ‘from the inside’, whereas a novice will have only a very superficial and probably a confused understanding of what is going on.
 Trying to look like the dancer he wants to emulate he will often fail to understand the internal mechanics that make the dancer look a particular way.
 Then looking at different dancers he will find that they all look a bit different and will probably be puzzled as to what they all have in common, and will typically fall back on trying to copy their steps as these are the most obvious thing.

 Second, traditional dancers obviously must have enough technique to dance effectively, but often their dancing is not representative of the ideal technique.
 This is not unique to tango.
 Some traditional guitarists such as those in Flamenco play with rather poor technique and no guitar teacher would recommend learning what they do to a student who can learn the technique that is the most efficient from the start.
 People who are self-taught or come from a tradition where the technique is just ‘good enough’ for their purposes often do not learn the technique that offers the best possible approach in terms of what is possible in the form.

-Whether in playing guitar or dancing we want a technique that allows us for the greatest efficiency, that is, the greatest ease of movement, least amount of tension and therefore least effort, and greatest freedom and also speed.
+Whether in playing guitar or dancing we want a technique that allows us for the greatest efficiency: the greatest ease of movement, least amount of tension, least effort, greatest freedom or flexibility, and also higher speed.
 Traditional approaches or autonomous learning often are not the ideal vehicles for achieving these learning goals and a professional technique teacher will have enough understanding of the underlying movement mechanics to provide the appropriate sort of training that one cannot get from looking at traditional dancers.